 Keep in mind the practicalities of particular items too.
 For example, the market for weights and dumbbells might be fantastic, but the cost of shipping such a heavy product could be a hassle.
+Also, warranties on tech supplies could be an issue.
 On the other hand, a product like organic makeup is lightweight, but will have a limited shelf life due to a lack of preservatives.
 You can find basic information on shipping and helpful calculators at United States Postal Services.

 Step 3: Find a supplier

 Next you will need to find a supplier to work with.
 Be prepared to spend some time doing this – it is arguably one of the most important steps in creating a good business, so be patient.
 There are a few key questions you need to ask when you find a potential supplier:

 1. Do you have a minimum order quantity?

 3. How long have you been a supplier for and how many partnerships are you currently managing?

 4. Do you ship internationally?
 Which companies do you use?
 Do they offer tracking information?

 5. Are you able to send low stock or out-of-stock notifications?